Market Volatility Bulletin

 An update on pricing for the spread:

-Depending on the fill price, this position has moved adversely by about $.75 or so.
-Considering that the ES is up 4.5 points from where the trade was initiated, this is not bad.
-In fact, it leads to the question we posed in yesterday's piece:
+As of this morning, the trade has been profitable to the tune of about $4.00 per spread.
+Considering that the ES is down two points from where the trade was initiated, this is not bad.

+Notice that the spread has switched from being a credit spread - one where the call you sold had a higher market value that the put spread you bought - to a debit spread.
+This means that currently the put spread is worth more than the call that you're putting up for sale.

+Our goal was to show you how a trade unfolded without back-peddling.
+We had no idea whether this specific trade would be a winner or a loser.
+It just so happens to have been a pretty good trade over the last week, but that's not the real point at all.
+The point was for you to be able to read along and hopefully learn a thing or two.

 "if you're nervous about the current state of the market, why not just reduce your position?"